 Beginning in 2018, Tesla began publishing short safety reports on a quarterly basis (Tesla, Inc., 2021).
-The reports list the average miles between observed crashes for vehicles using Autopilot, vehicles using active safety features only, and vehicles without Autopilot and active safety features.
-Although the reports provide a critical insight into the crash rates of partially automated vehicles in use by the general public, they are difficult to interpret due to the lack of separate crash counts and baseline mileage, as well as unclear definitions of the criteria for an incident to be considered a crash.
-Given that Autopilot until recently was recommended for freeway use only, and given the demographics of their vehicle owners, crash rates of their vehicles may not allow a direct comparison to national rates without controlling for driver age and road usage.
+The reports list the average miles between observed crashes for vehicles using Autopilot, vehicles using active safety features only, and vehicles using neither Autopilot nor using safety features.
+Although the reports provide a critical insight into the crash rates of partially automated vehicles in use by the general public, they are difficult to interpret due to the lack of separate crash counts and baseline mileages, as well as unclear definitions of the criteria for incidents to be considered crashes.
+Given that Autopilot until recently was recommended for freeway use only, and given the demographics of their vehicle owners, crash rates of their vehicles may not allow a direct comparison to baseline crash rates without controlling for driver age and road usage.

 The objective of this study is to establish a methodology for evaluating automated vehicle developers' safety reports in comparison to different samples, using the manufacturer's safety reports as a case study.
-This evaluation is based on reports from July 2018 through March 2021, and results may change as the automated driving system continues to be refined.1 This is intended as a planning level analysis that will assist manufacturers, regulators, and researchers who may have access to more detailed, timely, and accurate data regarding vehicle safety and performance.
+This evaluation is based on Tesla crash reports from July 2018 through March 2021, and results may change as the automated driving system continues to be refined.
+This is intended as a planning level analysis that will assist manufacturers, regulators, and researchers who may have access to more detailed, timely, and accurate data regarding vehicle safety and performance.

-2 Literature Review
+2 Literature review